 With hard, plastic eartips and long white stems, the AirPods and AirPods 2.
-While the eye-catching design has caught on for some, many (we included) still think they look odd protruding from people’s ears, and the lack of silicone eartips or any kind of earfin means that they don’t stay super snug in your ears.boast the same aesthetic as the previous model.
+While the eye-catching design has caught on for some, many still think they look odd protruding from people’s ears, and the lack of silicone eartips or any kind of earfin means that they don’t stay super snug in your ears.boast the same aesthetic as the previous model.
 In fact, besides now offering wireless charging, little has changed between

-Samsung, on the other hand, offers a smaller, more ergonomic in-ear design with its Galaxy Buds.
-The headphones fit snugly inside your ears and even come with silicone earfins to make sure they don’t come out during strenuous exercise.
+Samsung, on the other hand, offers a smaller, more ergonomic in-ear design with its.
+The headphones fit snugly inside your ears and even come with silicone earfins to ensure they don’t fall out during strenuous exercise.
 It’s also worth noting that the Galaxy Buds come with silicone eartips, which means you’ll get better passive noise isolation and comfort.

 Winner: Galaxy Buds